Greggot/ESP-BLE-PlusPlus/README.md

 As for events, there are two types of callbacks: `GAP` and `GATTS`.

 Characteristic class holds two specific `GATTS` events: `read` and `write`.
-They are received as a general `GATTS` event by `ServerDevice`.
+They are received as a general `GATTS` event by `Server`.
 Requests have data in it and a handler of target, which is a characteristic.
 A set of `Characteristic` is being searched by given handler to call propriate callback.

-All the other `GAP`-`GATTS` callbacks are executed by `ServerDevice`.
+All the other `GAP`-`GATTS` callbacks are executed by `Server`.

 ## Usage